shusingh/Covid19-Future-Forecasting/readme.md

 ---

 In this kaggle project, I worked on the Covid-19 dataset to predict Covid-19 cases in India and all over the world.
 I used Matplotlib, Seaborn, and Plotly for Data Visualization.
+Used Prophet, Arima, Lasso, Linear Regression, Ridge Reg, Stacking & Blending for Prediction.
+***

 Below are the visualizations: